An ordinary crawl space might house any number of systems, and they need just as much protection as you do.

 Hardly anyone ranks heading into the crawl space as one of their favorite things to do.
 It's not exactly spacious, and some of them are downright shallow.
 If you have to access yours, chances are you'll spend some time on your hands and knees or maybe even your back or belly.

 Now imagine how much nicer going into the crawl space would be with a dry surface between you and the damp soil under your house.
 That's what a vapor barrier can do.
-The thicker the barrier, the more likely it will be to stand up to crawling around, too, says Benjamin Hardy for Bob Vila.
-It can't make working in the crawl space more fun, but it can keep your clothes drier and probably cleaner.
+The thicker the barrier, the more likely it will be to stand up to crawling around.
+Unfortunatly vapor barriers can't make working in the crawl space more fun, but it can keep your clothes drier and probably cleaner.
 And without all of that exposed dirt, unwanted visitors are less likely to intrude.

 For such an unassuming thing, a crawl space vapor barrier does a lot of work.
 It all leads back to keeping dampness in the soil and away from your home.
-At Clean Crawls, we've got years of experience cleaning and creating a drier and healthier environment under houses throughout the Seattle area.
+At Clean Crawls, we've got years of experience cleaning and creating a drier and healthier environment under houses throughout Whatcom County.

 If you're tired of that damp feeling or worried about corrosion, mold and mildew, we've got your home covered.
 Clean Crawls can handle all of your vapor barrier crawl space needs.
 Contact us today to learn more about how we can help your home stay healthier, drier and safer.